python4mpia/python4mpia/intro/intro.rst

    who-python
    wrapup

-:Author: Originally written by Tom Aldcroft
+:Author: Originally written by Tom Aldcroft, with changes by Tom Robitaille and Neil Crighton.
-:Copyright: 2011 Smithsonian Astrophysical Observatory